-EXHIBIT CANCELED

-Controversial Art

-Library and donor clash over plan to display work by artists with Confederate ties ast summer, plans were coming together for a September 2022 art exhibit at the Princeton University Library, tied to the impending publication of a scholarly book on Jews in Gilded Age America.
+EXHIBIT CANCELED Controversial Art Library and donor clash over plan to display ast summer, plans were coming has given the University thousand together for a September 2022 art exhibit at the Princeton University Library, tied to the impending publication of a scholarly book on Jews in Gilded Age America.
 A longtime University donor was funding the show, an art historian had been hired to curate it, and a Firestone Library exhibit space had been chosen.